gearglow/ReptiliaWithATwist/The List.md

 The summer fell into a rhythm fairly quickly.
 Elysia had gotten into good enough shape that she'd been able to read the primers for more hard-style martial arts, like jiu jitsu, krav maga, and Shaolin animal-style kung fu.
 She'd moved on to 'Elysia's Combat Style: Stage 2,' which touched heavily on Jeet Kun Do.
 Mornings were spent training with Robbie, and afternoons were spent on everything else: reading her family's journals, writing to friends, fiddling around with projects, finishing up summer homework, and frequently meeting up with Hermione.
 After coming out to her, Elysia no longer felt the need to shift into her 'Harry Potter' shape around Hermione, and they both got used to Elysia's girl-ness surprisingly quickly.

 Elysia found that she really enjoyed runecraft.
-She spent quite a bit of time making some enhancements to her new glasses, such as adding night-vision, Mage Sight augmentation, and a thaumic analytics HUD -- with which she was particularly pleased, as it tied back to a separate schema stone she'd shrunk down and wore as a pendant.
+She spent quite a bit of time making some enhancements to her new glasses, such as adding night-vision, thermal, zoom, Mage Sight augmentation, and a thaumic analytics HUD -- she was particularly pleased, as all of these were from a separate schema stone she'd shrunk down and wore as a pendant, and then tied into the glasses.
 This gave her lots of room to add features later, too.

 She and Robbie also made quite a few adjustments to the wards at the Dursley residence.
 They had fixed the emotion-amplifier first, to only affect positive emotions, added Elysia to the familial descriptor array, added negative impulse suppression, and refined the link traces.
 Those would take time to have any appreciable effect, though, especially after so many years ingraining all of the negative feelings the Dursleys had towards Elysia.
 Still, every little bit helped, and by the time next summer came around, hopefully they wouldn't be nearly as hostile.